Scandal-Hit NHS Trust Pays Over Avoidable Stillbirth

 A word from Nick Leahy

-Nicholas Leahy, our specialist medical negligence solicitor at Osbornes Law who represented the family in a civil action, says: “Sadly, we are all too familiar with failings in maternity care and the unimaginable consequences faced by families like Freya’s.
+Nicholas Leahy, specialist medical negligence solicitor at Osbornes Law who represented the family in a civil action, says: “Sadly, we are all too familiar with failings in maternity care and the unimaginable consequences faced by families like Freya’s.

 “It is testament to their strength and courage that they have not only sought to find answers for themselves but have chosen to share their story and campaign for change in a bid to stop the same thing happening to others.